KaiNorberg/PatchworkOS/README.md

 ### Kernel

-- Multithreading with a [constant-time scheduler](https://github.com/KaiNorberg/PatchworkOS/blob/main/src/kernel/sched/sched.h), fully preemptive and tickless
+- Multithreading with a fully preemptive and tickless [constant-time scheduler](https://github.com/KaiNorberg/PatchworkOS/blob/main/src/kernel/sched/sched.h), based on
 - Symmetric Multi Processing with fine-grained locking, no big locks allowed
 - Physical and virtual memory management is `O(1)` per page and `O(n)` where `n` is the number of pages per allocation/mapping operation, see [benchmarks](#benchmarks) for more info
 - Dynamic kernel and user stack allocation